Burro Schmidt's Tunnel

 Ridgecrest, California 93555

 You can walk the length of the tunnel, which is structurally sound, within about half an hour.
-Although you won’t see any apparent exceptional rock formations within the tunnel, a trained eye could identify exposed mineral veins in the walls.
+Although you won’t see any apparent exceptional rock formations within it, a trained eye could identify exposed mineral veins in the walls.
 Even though the tunnel is in good condition in fact, you can walk upright through most of it such excavations always raise some risk.
 If you decide on a visit, you should let someone know where you are going and when to expect your return.
-Obviously, you will need a good flashlight, fresh batteries, drinking water and sturdy walking shoes.
+Obviously, you will need a good flashlight, fresh batteries, plenty of drinking water and sturdy walking shoes.
 Seger and Ayers used to accept donations from visitors, using the money just to purchase spare flashlights and batteries in case they were needed.

 You will find that the view from the ledge at the end of the tunnel is breathtaking.
 On a clear day, in fact, you can see the old mining town of Randsburg nestled at the top of a mountain, just off Highway 395, approximately 20 miles in the distance.